vishyb06/BuggyCars/README.md

 # BuggyCars Test automation
-This repository contains browser automation tests for the BuggyCars 5 features
+This repository contains browser automation test for the BuggyCarsRating feature file with 5 scenarios

 ## Tools and Frameworks:
 1. Development IDE IntelliJ - V2020.3(Community Edition)